-However, when navigating change, leaders must remember that their people are their greatest asset.
+However, when leading through change, IDD leaders must remember that their people are their greatest asset.
 Especially those on the front line — the DSPs, QIDPs, and other front-line staff who know the people you serve and the organization best.
 Engage these individuals in your decision-making and planning.
 Seek their input and clearly communicate to them your reasons for the choices you make.

 It is also important to consider what resources you need to invest in.
 Sometimes investment ends up saving money in the long run.
 Determine what tools are necessary to keep operations running smoothly, whether it’s a secure telehealth platform, a robust learning management system, or something else.

 4. Make a plan, and work the plan

 When it comes time for a leader to create a plan of action, Nash recommends an exercise called circle planning.

 First, a leader thinks through and creates their own plan of action.
 Next, they share that plan with a small group of advisors, who will either validate the plan or find errors that require further brainstorming.
 The leader then shares this updated plan with a larger group — maybe the board of directors or a group of DSPs.
 The leader does this over and over again, as much as needed, until a plan is fully baked.

 Once you have made your decision, go forth with it.
 Have confidence as you execute on this plan, since your team will reflect the confidence you show.